codrina24/get_next_line/README.md

 ## Description

  Get_next_line is a C project that implements a function capable of reading a file descriptor line by line.The objective of this project is to highlight the importance of static variables, which are very useful for preserving state between function calls, simplifying line-based input, implementing buffered reading, and managing memory properly.
- By calling get_next_line() repeatedly, the program returns one line at a time from a file or from standard input, without reading the entire content at once.
+ By calling get_next_line() repeatedly, the function returns one line at a time from a file or from standard input, without reading the entire content at once.

 ## Instructions
  The project must be compiled with a buffer size defined at compile time: